 In 1987, he began working at the College of William & Mary (Williamsburg, VA), where he took over as director of the newly-founded Wendy and Emery Reves Center for International Studies and joined the department of government.
 For over a decade, Jim helped build and run the Reves Center, making it one of the country's top undergraduate international studies programs.
 During that some period, he also published perhaps his most well-known and important book, and analysis of U.S.-Iranian relations entitled The Eagle and the Lion (Yale); he was also asked to write the authorized biography of a premier American diplomat, George Ball: Behind the Scenes in U.S. Foreign Policy (Yale).

 Throughout this time, Jim’s courses on Middle East politics gave undergraduates a deeper understanding of that fascinating, volatile and critical region.
 In 1998, Jim retired from the Reves Center and took up residence at WM, where he remained an active scholar and teacher.
 His latest book, Roman Catholics and Shi'i Muslims: Prayers, Passion, and Politics, he wrote with John Alden Williams and published in 2002.
-He retired from William & Mary in 2005.
-James was awarded an honorary degree from the College in 1989.
+He retired from William & Mary in 2005 and received an honorary degree from W&M in 2012.
+James was awarded an honorary degree from Assumption in 1989.
 His brother, Richard ’62, is also an alumnus.

 Dr. Denomme received the College’s Outstanding Achievement Award in 1997.
 He is an internationally recognized expert in 19th century French literature and the D.H.
 Gordon Professor Emeritus of French at the University of Virginia.
 A lifetime member of the College’s President Council, in 2000 he established the George E. and Sarah Denomme Memorial Scholarship at Assumption in honor of his parents.
 It is awarded annually to a student concentrating in French studies: language, literate, culture, philosophy or politics.
 He received an honorary degree from the College in 2001.
 Robert passed away in May 2011.